-A tutorial video demonstrates a specific act, skill, process, concept, or object.
-It typically includes a voice-over providing step-by-step instructions and guidance.
-Avoid it when moving images don't add value; in that case, consider audio-only or text-based alternatives.
+A tutorial video demonstrates a voice-over providing step-by-step students, and conveying body language.
+Avoid it when moving based alternatives.
 Combine it with text, images, a voice-over or close-up footage.

 Recordings drawing

 Most suitable for engaging explanations of theory/concepts